 Microsoft Fabric vs. Custom Azure Architecture

 Microsoft Fabric provides a unified managed experience.
-It reduces operational complexity and speeds time-to-value.
-It is ideal for organizations that want an integrated platform without managing individual Azure services.
+It simplifies operations and speeds up time-to-value.
+This platform is ideal for organizations looking for an integrated solution without managing separate Azure services.

 Custom Azure architectures (Synapse, ADLS, ADF, Databricks) provide more flexibility and control but require more operational expertise.